bitcoin-sv/ts-sdk/docs/transaction.md

 ---
 ### Interface: NodejsHttpClientRequest

-Nodejs result of the Node.js https.request call limited to options needed by ts-sdk
+Nodejs result of the Node https.request call limited to options needed by ts-sdk

 ```ts
 export interface NodejsHttpClientRequest {